KennaSecurity/blog_samples/python/cisa_risk_meter/README.md

 ## Directions

+1. Install the progrm the program by doing: `pip -r requirements.txt`.
 1. In your Kenna Security UI, create a custom field, "CISA".
 For details see:
 [Creating a Custom Field](https://help.kennasecurity.com/hc/en-us/articles/201921738-Creating-a-Custom-Field) Note the custom field ID, you might need this.